 Drawing upon a belief that “animals need people to be their voices,” Ian is a House Rabbit Society educator and volunteer with Harvest Home Animal Sanctuary.
 He helps rabbits find loving homes and teaches others how to care for domesticated rabbits as companions.
 His animal activism and vegan advocacy were initially sparked by adopting rabbits from a municipal shelter, and meeting a rescued pig named Wallace.

-Jennifer Molidor writes content to promote ALDF’s mission to various audiences and works closely with the communications director and the executive director.
-In addition, Jennifer writes speeches as well as feature stories, “op-eds,” attorney profiles, press releases, action items, individual interviews, legislative appeals, grant proposals, blog entries, ALDF’s member newsletter (The Animals’ Advocate), and provides social media support.
+Jennifer Molidor writes in many genres to promote ALDF’s mission to various audiences and she works closely with the communications director and the executive director to do so.
+For examples, she writes speeches as well as feature stories, opinion pieces for national newspapers, attorney profiles, press releases, action items, individual interviews, legislative appeals, grant proposals, blog entries, ALDF’s member newsletter (The Animals’ Advocate), and provides social media support.

 As a college English professor, Jennifer has spent many years designing and teaching innovative courses in literature, film, writing, and critical thinking.
 She is an English instructor at San Francisco State University and has previously been a tenure-track professor at Kansas State University, and an instructor at Indiana University and the University of Notre Dame.
 She holds a Ph.D in English and Irish Studies from the University of Notre Dame and the Keough Institute for Irish Studies.
 Her academic work explores the arc of state-sponsored violence against women and recovers radical female activists and writers in Irish political history.
-Jennifer has been an invited guest speaker, presented papers at international and domestic conferences, and her award-winning research has been published in peer-reviewed journals and books.
-Her humor essays and writing about mothers and daughters has been published widely online.
+Jennifer has been an invited guest speaker at many universities around the world, presented papers at international and domestic conferences, and her award-winning research has been published in peer-reviewed journals and books.
+Her humor essays and her articles about relationships between mothers and daughters have been published widely online.